About The DEV Dog Pack

 Loba was our hall monitor.
 If the other dogs were getting too rowdy in the backyard, she’s the first to step in.
 We had to be a little on top of her because she was convinced that she was the boss so we had to constantly remind her that she did not have to fill that role.
 Other than that, she was a total love and just wanted to pal around with us at all times.

-Last, but certainly not least, is our youngest, Ogun.
+Our youngest is Ogun.
 Ogun is Bella’s foil character in every way.
 He has more go than the Energizer Bunny and is constantly looking for ways to get into trouble.
 He’s the type of dog who we could put on our treadmill for 2 hours and he would still be ready to run a marathon right away.
 30 minutes on the treadmill would put Bella up for a week.
 Even though I continuously compare him to a gremlin, we do just love him to pieces.
 I just can’t wait for the day we can finally buy a larger piece of property and he can run around to his heart’s content.
 Plus we plan to get goats so he can herd them.
 That’ll be fun. :)

 Also, we can’t end this page without mentioning our two kitties!
 Even though they are felines, we still consider them a part of the DEV dog pack.
 Howlett is the older of the two and considers himself to be quite the badass.
 He has a tendency to show off his “come at me bro” attitude by walking through a pack of dogs meowing all the way.
 Even though he has multiple cat trees, counters, and the cats have their very own room, he prefers to stir things up from time to time.
 He is also extremely protective of our Cali Cat.
 If any of the dogs get too close to her, he comes flying in to her defense to fend them off.
 It’s 110% unnecessary but kind of adorable.
 If she ever gets upset, he always runs to her, checks her all over and licks her head.
 It’s precious.
 Now Cali Cat is very much like Bella, and quickly decided I was her human when we first met years ago.
 She too loves the naps and all the snacks and sitting on my shoulder.
 Every day starting at about 1pm, she thinks it's dinnertime and lets us know it until it is actually dinnertime.
 She’s quite the micromanager but we love her spunk.